 Carthage is a tiny city located in the state of Arkansas.
 With a population of 322 people and just one neighborhood, Carthage is the 262nd largest community in Arkansas.

 Occupations and Workforce

-Because occupations involving physical labor dominate the local economy, Carthage is generally considered to be a blue-collar town.
-67.26% of the Carthage workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Carthage is a blue-collar town, with 67.26% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Carthage is a city of transportation and shipping workers, production and manufacturing workers and service providers.
 There are especially a lot of people living in Carthage who work in management occupations (8.93%), farm management occupations (8.33%) and healthcare suport services (7.14%).

 Setting & Lifestyle

 Carthage’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.